-For 15 years I’ve been loving my work in the international development sphere.
-It’s taken me to over 30 countries around the globe, where I’ve met amazing people doing incredible things for themselves, their families, and their communities in often extraordinary circumstances.
-I’ve lived outside my home country for a cumulative 8 years and this has been a critical source of my education as a human being.
+Working for a world beyond poverty for over 17 years.
+I love being part of one of the greatest global projects ever undertaken by humankind – to eliminate poverty in a holistic sustainable way so that all people have an opportunity to reach their potential and live lives defined by dignity, meaning, and hope.
+My work has taken me to nearly 40 countries around the globe, where I’ve met amazing people doing incredible things for themselves, their families, and their communities in often extraordinary circumstances.
+I’ve lived outside my home country for a cumulative 8 years and this has been a critical source of my education as a human.

 I blog as a way to keep my mind engaged with new and ongoing conversations about international development.
 As often as not, I’m exploring ideas that I may not be totally wed to, so I reserve the right to change my mind about things I’ve said here.
 I’m not one of those bloggers that posts something every week; in fact, I’m more likely to disappear without warning for months at a time.
 But, I promise to try and write things worthy of your reading time when I do post.
 (BTW, I’m the guy on the left in this photo in case you weren’t sure.)

-I like mountain climbing, beating on West African hand drums, cooking, sharing good wine with friends, going regicidal on those who will still play chess with me, and I recently earned my blue belt in Brazilian Jiu Jitsu.
+I like mountain climbing, beating on West African hand drums, cooking, sharing good wine with friends, going regicidal on those who will still play chess with me, and I practice a number of martial arts, focusing on Brazilian Jiu Jitsu.
 I’m a Christian with Anabaptist leanings.
-I’ve been married for 10 years with a wonderful and beautiful woman from Bolivia.
-We have two children, a boy of six and daughter of two.
-We currently live in Bogotá, Colombia.
+I’m a former widower who has been married for the past 13 years with a wonderful and beautiful woman from Bolivia.
+We have two children, a boy of nine and daughter of five.
+We recently returned from about three years in Bogotá, Colombia and are now living in Seattle, Washington, USA.

 You can follow me on Twitter at Aaronausland or on Facebook at Staying For Tea.
 You can write me an email at theglobalcitizen(at)me.com.
 (Obviously use @ instead of (at) – it’s written like that to keep robot fishers from spamming me.)